A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Numerical Applications and Results

-To put the results of Tables \ref{tab:ef_result_table} and \ref{tab:ef_large_result} in a better context, it may be helpful to consider a hypothetical situation.
-Suppose a biomolecule of interest has a constant electric field strength near its boundary.
-When compared to the reference, there is, on average, a maximum $\sim0.4$ RMSD error in electric field normal values.
-If an electric charge was moved $1$ \AA~away from the biomolecular boundary, along the surface normal, the total work would be bounded above by $\sim 0.4$ kcal / mol - small when compared to the ``gold-standard'' 1 kcal / mol difference against reference.
-In addition, we must also consider that the bound is \textit{not} strict: electric field strength is inversely related to the square of distance from the surface, and would not stay constant as a charge is moved away.
+\paragraph{Surface Charge Distribution and Electrostatic Solvation Free Energy} To put the results of section \ref{par:sm_quantitative} and Table \ref{tab:ef_large_result} in a better context, it may be helpful to consider a hypothetical situation.
+Suppose a biomolecule of interest has a constant electric field strength near its dielectric boundary.
+When compared to the reference, there is, on average, a $\sim0.4$ kcal/$( \text{ mol } \cdot e \cdot \text{\AA})$ RMSD error in the electric field normal values.
+If a unit electric charge was moved $1$ \AA~away from the biomolecular boundary, along the surface normal, the error in the total work done by the electric field would be less than $\sim 0.4$ kcal / mol - small when compared to the ``gold-standard'' 1 kcal / mol difference against reference.
+Several caveats are due here.
+First, the estimate is based on the RMS error; it is possible that the errors are larger in some spots near the DB.
+That concern is mitigated to an extent by the fact that the electric field strength is inversely related to the square of distance from the surface, and would, in reality, decrease away from the surface, making any discrepancy with the reference smaller.
+Second, this test is free from the danger of a specific error cancellation that may affect the commonly used error assessment based on solvation free energies.
+As the history of the GB model development demonstrates\cite{Onufriev2000}, very large errors in individual contributions may cancel out to produce seemingly accurate total solvation energies.